bhklab/MetaGx/README.md

 rr <- biocLite(pkgs=pp, dependencies=TRUE, type="source", destdir=".")

+If using Windows:
+- WriteXLS needs Perl to be installed.
+To check if perl has been installed: library(WriteXLS) testPerl(perl="perl", verbose=TRUE)

 TODO
   - Adapt the package to handle curatedOvarianData
   - Weighted survival does not work properly (number of patients per time points should be "unweighted")